Last updated - March 22, 2018

 - Default to customer shipping address – Customers will have to enter both billing and shipping addresses.

-- Default to customer billing address – By default, billing address will be taken as the shipping location.
+- Default to customer billing address – By default, billing address will be taken as the shipping address.
 But if customers want to opt for a separate shipping location, they will have an option to do so.

 - Force shipping to customer billing address – Customers won’t have an option to enter a separate shipping address.
 Shipping will be only to the customer’s billing address.

 Setting up shipping classes are a great way to tackle certain shipping issues.
-If you are selling a range of products that need different approaches in shipping due to the nature or size of the product, you can make use of this feature in WooCommerce.
+If you are selling a range of products that need different approaches to shipping due to the nature or size of the product, you can make use of this feature in WooCommerce.
 For example, if you are shipping bulky products or easily breakable products, it’s a good idea to categorize them under different shipping classes.

 To create a new shipping class, you need to go to the Shipping Classes tab and click Add Shipping Class button to create a new one.